 The measure’s questionnaires ask people to respond on a scale of 1 to 7 to a series of statements.
 This is a similar methodology to that of many typical psychometric tests.
 Example statements include “I am more in touch with my senses than most others,” “I am more aware of what is between heaven and earth than most people,” and “The world would be a better place if others too had the insights that I have now.”

-Spiritual guidance, supernatural overconfidence, and self-worth
+Spiritual training, supernatural overconfidence, and self-worth

 The authors also created three scales that they hypothesized would correlate with spiritual superiority.